jainayu/NotesApplication/README.md

 # NotesApplication
-This is a very simple and basic application to take and ave your personal notes.
+This is a very simple and basic application to take and save your personal notes.
 This application do not require internet and work on the local memory.
 So don't worry about privacy breach.

 ### You can download the application through this link: